submariner-io/submariner-website/src/content/troubleshooting/_index.en.md

 title = "Troubleshooting Guide" date = 2020-05-04T19:01:14+05:30
 weight = 5
-pre = "<b>1. </b>"
+pre = "<b>4. </b>"
 +++

 ## Overview

 You have followed steps in [Deployment](../deployment) but something has gone wrong.
 You're not sure what and how to fix it, or what information to collect to raise an issue.
 Welcome to the Submariner troubleshooting guide where we will help you get your deployment working again.

-To recap, Submariner consists of two main core components (broker and submariner) and optional components (lighthouse), detailed in [Architecture](../architecture) section.
-Basic familiarity with the architecture will be helpful when troubleshooting.
+Basic familiarity with the Submariner components and architecture will be helpful when troubleshooting so please review the [Architecture](../architecture) section.

 The guide has been broken into different sections for easy navigation.

 ### Pre-requisite
-Before we begin troubleshooting, it would be good to know which version of submariner and its components you are running.
+Before we begin troubleshooting, run `subctl version` to obtain which version of the Submariner components you are running.

-Run `subctl version` to get version information.

-Get information about the service you're trying to access.

-`kubectl get services |grep <service-name>` will provide you with Service *Name*, *Namespace* and *ServiceIP*.
-If you enabled **Globalnet** you will also need the *GlobalnetIP* of the service by running
+Run `kubectl get services | grep <service-name>` to get information about the service you're trying to access.
+This will provide you with the Service *Name*, *Namespace* and *ServiceIP*.
+If **Globalnet** is enabled, you will also need the *globalIp* of the service by running

 ``` kubectl get service <service-name> -o jsonpath='{.metadata.annotations.submariner\.io/globalIp}' ```